lvhengani/pymasker_docker/README.md

-# Docker for Pymasker
+# Pymasker_Docker

 This is a docker for running Pymasker.
 Pymasker is a python package to generate various masks from the Landsat 8 Quality Assessment band and MODIS land products.
 The original pymasker together with documentation can be found at [**pymasker**](https://github.com/haoliangyu/pymasker)

 ## Usage